offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

                                                '--------'
      ```

-   If an organism survives genome rearrangement (it may not because the changed genome may result in sterility or death), the segments of the genome that were moved around are referred to as synteny blocks.
-Synteny blocks are identified by comparing two genomes against each other via genomic dot-plots and synteny graphs.
+   The segments of the genome that were moved around are referred to as synteny blocks.

  * `{bm} chimeric gene` - A gene born from two separate genes getting fused together.
 A chimeric gene may have been created via genome rearrangement translocations.

    An example of a chimeric gene is the gene coding for ABL-BCR fusion protein: A fusion of two smaller genes (coding for ABL and BCR individually) caused by chromosomes 9 and 22 breaking and re-attaching in a different order.
 The ABL-BCR fusion protein has been implicated in the development of a cancer known as chronic myeloid leukemia.

- * `{bm} reversal distance` - The *minimum* number of genome rearrangement reversals required to transform sequence P to sequence Q. The minimum is chosen because of parsimony.
+ * `{bm} reversal distance` - The *minimum* number of genome rearrangement reversals required to transform genome P to genome Q. The minimum is chosen because of parsimony.

    The short-hand for this is `{kt} d_{rev}(P, Q)`.